draftdev/jobs/README.md

 If you're reading this, I can only assume that you're interested in working for [Draft.dev](http://draft.dev/) or learning about the company.
 That's great!
 We're glad to see you.

 ## Open Roles
-- **[Account Manager](/account-manager.md) ($83,200/year, full-time contract)** - If you're a stellar communicator who can organize and manage lots of simultaneous projects and conversations, this might be the perfect role for you.
-- **[Executive Ghostwriter](https://github.com/draftdev/jobs/blob/main/ghostwriter.md) ($3200 per month, part-time)** - If you're an experienced ghostwriter with a background in journalism, marketing, and technology this could be a great opportunity for ongoing work.
 - **[Technical Content Specialist](https://github.com/draftdev/jobs/blob/main/techreviewer.md) ($50 per hour, part-time)** - Have a background in software engineering?
 Stay abreast of new tech while you help plan and review technical articles written by and for fellow developers.
 A perfect side gig for experienced engineers who want to keep their hands in code while they help other developers improve.
 - **[Developmental Editor](https://github.com/draftdev/jobs/blob/main/editor.md) ($50 per hour, full-time or part-time)** - We're always on the lookout for experienced developmental editors!
 Draft.dev's DEs set the tone for the finished article and see it through the entire editing process.
 - **[Copy Editor](https://github.com/draftdev/jobs/blob/main/copyeditor.md) ($35 per hour, part-time)** - We're always on the lookout for skilled copy editors!
 Draft.dev's copy editors ensure that every article has a final polish before our clients see them.